Avoriaz sits at 1800 metres above sea level, with slopes both above and below the resort.

 With the opening of a Foulie Douce in the 2018-19 winter, the resort cemented its reputation for a party atmosphere and can now compete with some of the larger resorts when it comes to après.

-Avoriaz is well known for its après ski and the village is well laid out for it.
+Avoriaz ski holidays are well known for the après ski, and the village is well laid out for it.
 Enjoy a relaxing drink in one of the bars or brasseries that line the snow covered streets, as horse and sleighs slide by.
 The Snowboxx Festival during March attracts an array of people looking to combine snow and music, with a mix of seasonaire’s and tourists, throughout the winter.
 Down in Ardent, Happy Hours provides another hyper-cool spot to the end the day, but don’t miss the last two lifts back or it will be a taxi ride round to Prodains to catch the cable car back to Avoriaz.

 The Aquariaz Centre is perhaps the pinnacle of this development – a huge indoor water complex that offers a tropical location, sheltered completely from the outdoors, with flowing rivers, pools and an aquatic halfpipe.